behu-kea/first-semester-java/projects/tamagotchi.md

 ## Your task

+A user should be able to create either a `Cat` or a `Dog` with a name.
+That pet will then be created with random values.

 Your task is now to create a Tamagotchi that is fun to play with using the above requirements!
 Create a new game object using the `Game` class that can spawn a `cat`, a `dog` or both

 ## Optional tasks

-- Get the name for each pet from the user and use it somehow.
-Maybe you can get other input from the user
 - Make the pet objects interact with each other
-- Create more class that just `Cat` and `Dog`
+- Create more pets than just `Cat` and `Dog`
 - Make it possible for time to pass in the game!
 Fx if a pet has not gotten food in some time it becomes hungry.
 You could fx do that by in the `Game` class creating a `tick` method that simulates that time has elapsed.
 This `tick` method can then be called each second that then affects the pets stats
 - Your idea here!